Poon choi: Convenience

 Delivery service is provided so that the stores can ensure that all people, especially those living far away, can enjoy Poon choi and purchase it from a store.
 Delivery service is no doubt convenient when there are activities organised by local organisations or the government which feature a Poon choi feast.
 As these customers order bulk amounts, the stores give discounts or provide free materials, like tables, a gas stove, and tableware together with the Poon choi.

 Ordering by phone or online enables customers to conveniently order Poon choi, since it eliminate the need for them to take time to visit the stores.
 The stores immediately start preparation once they have received the order, increasing efficiency.

 The advertising leaflets from these stores usually offer customers a choice of big, medium and small amounts of Poon choi.
 With standard quantities and prices, people can easily determine how much they wish to order.
 Standardisation also reduces conflicts between the store and customers.

 At present, stores use an aluminium foil cover to retain the heat of the wrapped Poon choi.
 Together with a large plastic bag with handles to bear the weight, this meal can easily be transported.
 No doubt these innovations ease the burden on customers in a hurry.

 Different from traditional reheating methods, nowadays restaurants use a portable gas stove to warm the Poon choi before it is served.
 It can also be used at a table to maintain the warmth continuously and hence guarantee the quality and taste.

 Variety

-In the past, people ate Poon choi with rice only, but now they have more choices.
+Poon chi has In the past, people ate Poon choi with rice only, but now they have more choices.
 They may choose other carbohydrates, like noodles or udon, depending on their eating habits.

 Providing a variety of price categories allows people also to choose the diversity of delicacies which they can afford.
 Relatively high priced Poon choi includes luxury food such as abalones, shark fin, oyster, which people may select to gain honour by showing that they are generous and wealthy.
-Those who prefer a reasonable price can have a tasty meal with more common ingredients.
+Those who prefer a reasonable price can have a meal with more common ingredients.

 As an international hub, Hong Kong can provide diners with a variety of flavours.
 There is now available Japanese Poon choi, curry Poon choi, Western Poon choi, and vegetarian Poon choi, all in a bid to fulfill different needs and wants of customers, whether locals or tourists.